Ticketedmoon/opengl-haven/README.md

 - cmake
 - glfw
 - libxrandr (package)
+- libxrandr-dev (package)
+- libxinerama-dev (package)
+- libxcursor-dev (package)
+- libxi-dev (package)

+**Note:** The above dependencies annotated with `(package)` might be required by your package manager when running cmake.

+##### Alternative
-**Note:** You can execute the setup script: `setup.sh` in the base directory to configure glfw for you with cmake.
+You can execute the setup script: `setup.sh` in the base directory to configure glfw for you with cmake.
+**Note:** Currently it is configured using Ubuntu's package manager: `apt-get`.
+Please adapt the script if you are using a different package manager.